DongYu-Kim/DYEditor/publish/README.md

     You can select read mode or write mode. true is read mode, false is write mode.
 The default value is false, which is read mode.
 - **imageUploader**
     You can use Base64 image upload, storage image upload, or no image upload.
 If imageUploader is a function, it uses image upload.
 Which image upload to use is covered in the description of [uploadImages](#uploadImages).
 The default value is null, and image upload is not used.
+    **imageUploader must be a function that takes a file as input and a imageUrl as output.**

 ### getData
 When the getData function is called, the created html of DYEditor is returned.